[Henkle, W. D. (1871). A sketch of the life of Daniel McCartney, the man with a remarkable memory. Columbus, Ohio: Ohio State Journal Job Rooms.]:

 Ephraim McCartney died in Washington county, Pennsylvania, September 9, 1825, and his wife Ann, in the same county, in the early part of January 1853.

 Researcher's Notes: Confusion with the accuracy of some of the information presented in the Henkle article above, conflicts with other historical documents and records found in the literature, which refute some of this information.
-Specifically, Ephraim's name, Ephraim's date of death, and Ann Sanford's date of death.
+Specifically, Ephraim's name, Ephraim's date of death, and Ann Sanford's year of birth.

 Ephraim's Name--It is the researcher's belief that Ephraim's name was either Ephraim James McCartney or James Ephraim McCartney, whereby he used the names “Ephraim” and "James" interchangeably.
-The 1790 and 1810 federal census records list him as "Ephraim McCartney" whereas the biographical sketch of Sanford Devore [Portrait and Biographical Record of Marion and Hardin Counties OH, 1895], describe a "James McCartney" married to an Ann Sanford.
+The 1790 and 1810 federal census records list him as "Ephraim McCartney" whereas the biographical sketch of Sanford Devore [Sanford Devore, Portrait and Biographical Record of Marion and Hardin Counties OH, 1895, pg.
+469], describe a "James McCartney" married to an Ann Sanford.

 In addition, tax records of Lancaster Co.
 PA [1771-1773] list a "Jas" McCartney residing in Martick Township at the time of Ephraim's birth; possibly the father of Ephraim.
 If this were true, it explains the reason why Ephraim was named "Ephraim James McCartney" or "James Ephraim McCartney."